 Central Piedmont is closely monitoring updates from the Centers for Disease Control (CDC), the North Carolina Department of Health and Human Services, and the Mecklenburg County Health Department regarding the developing coronavirus (COVID-19) situation.
 The Central Piedmont Core Response Team (CRT) is meeting as needed to review ongoing plans to help ensure the safety of our students, faculty, and staff.

-There are confirmed cases of coronavirus in Mecklenburg County — please visit the Mecklenburg County health department’s website for the latest information.
+There are confirmed cases of coronavirus in Mecklenburg County — visit the Mecklenburg County health department’s website for the latest information.
 View the NC Community College System COVID-19 Response.

 We will continue to update students and employees as new information is available.

-North Carolina Governor Roy Cooper announced the state will remain in Phase Two for another three weeks, while making face coverings mandatory in public.
+Gov. Roy Cooper announced North Carolina will stay in Phase Two of re-opening for another three weeks.
 Phase Two will stay in effect at least until Friday, Aug.
 7, Cooper said during his July 14 news conference.